B-Varun-Rao1987/chatout-backend/README.md

 ## Technologies used

-- React.js in frontend.
+- I have used React.js in frontend.
-- Backend server powered by Gemini generative AI Model using Node.js and Express.js Framework.
+- Backend server is powered by Gemini generative AI Model using Node.js and Express.js Framework.
-- Firestore Database to store user information to provide personalised experience when sign in.
+- Firestore Database is used to store user information to provide personalised experience when signed in.